Hello, I’m Jo — Founder of Step Into Sobriety.

 Why Invest In Yourself

 In a fast-paced society, where demands and expectations are incessant, it’s all too easy to prioritize others above ourselves.
 We often find ourselves at the bottom of our own list of priorities, sacrificing our well-being to fulfill the roles others expect us to play.
 Many people I encounter routinely put their needs last, leading to a disconnect from their true selves.
 This detachment can result in entering unfulfilling relationships or jobs, as we sometimes resort to superficial distractions—like indulgent treats or negative self-talk—to cope with the daily grind.
 While it may be a cliché, life is indeed not a dress rehearsal; we only have one chance to live fully.
 Prioritizing self-care and personal happiness is not selfish; rather, it sets a powerful example for those around us.
 Embracing the notion that we can care for ourselves while also caring for others is key.
 This journey is about establishing priorities, nurturing oneself, setting boundaries, and cultivating self-love and respect.
 There’s nothing more rewarding than witnessing my clients recognize their own worth, reaching the point where they can confidently affirm, "I know who I am, and I value myself."
 Such transformation leads to profound improvements—not only in one’s relationship with alcohol, but also in mental and physical health.
 By making empowered choices, we unlock a greater capacity for joy in our lives.
 Investing in ourselves often provokes feelings of guilt, yet we readily invest in our partners, children, and homes.
 Why should we not extend the same consideration to ourselves and pursue a vibrant, fulfilling life?
-The high-quality courses I offer are designed to facilitate meaningful change.
-They empower you to rejuvenate your spirit, break free from the cycle of exhaustion, and reconnect with your true essence.
-Choose the course that resonates with you and embark on the journey towards the life you envision.
+The time we work together is designed to facilitate meaningful change.
+To empower you to rejuvenate your spirit, break free from the cycle of exhaustion, and reconnect with your true essence.
 Discover the joy and celebrate the unique individual that you are.

 My Journey imageMy Journey image

-I initially trained as a Mental Health Nurse and have garnered extensive experience within the NHS, working across various settings, including acute care, rehabilitation, therapy, secure care, and community mental health services.
+I initially trained as a Mental Health Nurse and have gathered extensive experience within the NHS, working across various settings, including acute care, rehabilitation, therapy, secure care, and community mental health services.

 Following my nursing career, I pursued additional training as a Coach and Hypnotherapist, establishing my own practice to integrate these qualifications into my work.
 I am also trained in Solution Focused Therapy and have applied Dialectical Behavior Therapy in my practice.
 I hold a Post Graduate Certificate in Working with People with Personality Disorder from the University of Lancashire and have completed a year-long Foundation Course in Group Psychotherapy.
 Additionally, I possess a Diploma in Meditation.